 The Licentiate in Sacred Theology (S.T.L.) is an advanced and specialized research degree, granted by the authority and in the name of the Holy See.
 The program consists of 36 credits, a tesina, and a lectio coram, and normally takes two years to complete.
 The Licentiate is immediate preparation for doctoral studies in Catholic theology.

 The Doctorate in Sacred Theology (S.T.D.) is a specialized degree program in Thomistic studies.
 It offers a terminal degree (the ecclesiastical doctorate) that is granted by the authority and in the name and Holy See.
 Candidates may specialize either in the domain of Thomistic systematic theology or Thomistic moral theology.

 The program consists of two parts.
 First, the candidate must complete a specialized S.T.L. program consisting of 36 credits, a tesina, and a lectio coram.
 This program has specific course content that is historical and systematic in kind, and which is ordered toward doctoral research in Thomistic theology.
 This stage normally takes two years to complete.
 Second, the candidate must complete the official proposal, research and composition of the doctoral thesis, which are subject in various stages to both internal and external examination.

-Inquiries can be made to the Director of the Thomistic Institute, Fr.
-Thomas Joseph White, O.P., or the Director of the Doctoral Program, Fr.
-Timothy Bellamah, O.P.
+Inquiries can be made to the Director of the Doctoral Program, Fr.
+Thomas Joseph White, O.P.